The Ultimate List of Indianapolis Area Fall Festivals and Events

 Historic Irvington Halloween Festival

-For 75 years, the Historic Irvington Halloween Festival has brought together thousands of people for one of the oldest and largest Halloween festivals in the country.
+For 76 years, the Historic Irvington Halloween Festival has brought together thousands of people for one of the oldest and largest Halloween festivals in the country.
 The festival is free and all are welcome.
 Festivities include a kid’s zone, beer garden, artists, merchants, a battle of the bands, costume contests for humans and dogs, pumpkin carving, live music, and food trucks.
-The Historic Irvington Halloween Festival Parade will kick off on Saturday at 4:00 pm.
+The Historic Irvington Halloween Festival Parade will kick off on Saturday afternoon.

 Greenwood’s Halloween Parade